hhzl/com.sil.xindaiwen/README.md

     ionic serve

 # Ionic note
 This project uses ionic 3 style navigation with NavController.
-In ionic 4 this is deprecated in ionic 4 but still works.
+This is deprecated in ionic 4 but still works.